ShenQingchuan/vue-docs-tr-helper/README.md

 <!-- Users appreciate release notes as you update your extension. -->

+# 0.0.13

+- Fix: trigger activation automatically when using anchor tag commands.

 # 0.0.12

 - Fix anchor tag transforming issue with header containing HTML tags. - doesn't append tag while it already exists.